Prediction-Based Markov Violation Scores for Detecting Non-Markovian Observations in Reinforcement Learning

 \subsection{Phase 2: Impact of Markov Violations on Reward}

-Phase~2 asks whether the violations the proposed score is designed to detect actually matter for learning.
+Phase~2 asks whether the violations MVS is designed to detect actually matter for learning.
 Agents are trained from scratch with AR(1) noise present throughout.
 Clean ($\alpha = 0$) versus heavily noised ($\alpha = 0.9$) final reward is compared using Welch's $t$-test across 10 seeds.

 Figure~\ref{fig:phase2} plots reward against $\alpha$; Table~\ref{tab:welch} gives the statistical comparisons.

 The damage is substantial.
 The worst-hit condition, HalfCheetah-SAC, collapses from 8920 to $-42$---essentially complete failure.
 Walker2d-SAC drops 93\% (4244 to 318), CartPole-PPO 89\% (500 to 53).
 The three non-significant pairs after FDR correction are all borderline ($q < 0.08$) and involve either A2C in environments where it already performs modestly, or Acrobot where the absolute reward scale is small.